alvachien/achihui/docs/filter-dialog-generic-design.md

 - **Live preview**: same function, uncapped; menu labels on pages call it with their own cap (e.g. 40 chars, ellipsis) — the summarize helper lives in the model file so both use one implementation.
-- Toolbar: insert condition / insert group (depth-capped) / delete selected.
+- Toolbar: exactly three buttons — insert condition / insert group (depth-capped) / delete selected — armed by the selected node's kind: a group arms all three (it becomes the insert target), a condition arms delete only, nothing selected (the empty tree) arms the two inserts.
+  "+ group" inserts a CHILDLESS group (one click, one node; the ≥2-members warning shows until it is filled).
-- Selection & keyboard: click or `(activation)` selects; selection is id-based (`selectedId` signal) so immutable replacements don't drop it; root preselected.
+- Selection & keyboard: click or `(activation)` selects; selection is id-based (`selectedId` signal, `null` = nothing selected) so immutable replacements don't drop it; the single top node is preselected (or nothing for an empty tree).
+The invisible wrapper is never rendered, selectable, or deletable;
+  deleting a member returns the selection to its parent group — or to nothing when the tree just emptied.
 - Follow the host project's dialog-sizing conventions.

 ---